8-Oxo-2'-deoxyguanosine: In DNA

 Steady-state levels of DNA damages represent the balance between formation and repair.
 Swenberg et al. measured average frequencies of steady state endogenous DNA damages in mammalian cells.
 The most frequent oxidative DNA damage normally present in DNA is 8-oxo-dG, occurring at an average frequency of 2,400 per cell.

 When 8-oxo-dG is induced by a DNA damaging agent it is rapidly repaired.
 For example, 8-oxo-dG was increased 10-fold in the livers of mice subjected to ionizing radiation, but the excess 8-oxo-dG was rapidly removed with a half-life of 11 minutes.

 As reviewed by Valavanidis et al. increased levels of 8-oxo-dG in a tissue can serve as a biomarker of oxidative stress.
 They also noted that increased levels of 8-oxo-dG are frequently found during carcinogenesis.

 In the figure shown in this section, the colonic epithelium from a mouse on a normal diet has a low level of 8-oxo-dG in its colonic crypts (panel A).
 However, a mouse likely undergoing colonic tumorigenesis (due to deoxycholate added to its diet) has a high level of 8-oxo-dG in its colonic epithelium (panel B).
 Deoxycholate increases intracellular production of reactive oxygen resulting in increased oxidative stress, and this leads to tumorigenesis and carcinogenesis.
 Of 22 mice fed the diet supplemented with deoxycholate, 20 (91%) developed colonic tumors after 10 months on the diet, and the tumors in 10 of these mice (45% of mice) included an adenocarcinoma (cancer).

 In aging

 8-oxo-dG increases with age in DNA of mammalian tissues.
 8-oxo-dG increases in both mitochondrial DNA and nuclear DNA with age.
 Fraga et al. estimated that in rat kidney, for every 54 residues of 8-oxo-dG repaired, one residue remains unrepaired.
 (See also DNA damage theory of aging.)

 In carcinogenesis

 Increased oxidant stress inactivates temporarily the enzyme OGG1 (Oxoguanine glycosylase) at sites with 8-oxo-dG, which recruits transcription factor NFkB to the promoter DNA sequences of inflammatory genes, and activates gene expression, inducing mechanisms of innate immunity that contribute to lung carcinogenesis.

 Valavanidis et al. pointed out that oxidative DNA damage, such as 8-oxo-dG, likely contributes to carcinogenesis by two mechanisms.
 The first mechanism involves modulation of gene expression, whereas the second is through the induction of mutations.

+In individuals with chronic hepatitis C virus infection, increased expression of 8-oxo-dG is a risk factor for the development of hepatocellular carcinoma.